 - 1. Briefly discuss any two features of Greek New Comedy. - 2.
-Write a short note on the dramatic style of Terence.
+Write a short note on the dramatic style of Terence

-Unit 17 D Plautus and his Plays
+Unit 15 D Plautus and his Plays

-- 5.17.0 Introduction
+- 4.15.1.
+Objectives

-- 5.17.1 Plautus: A Bio-Brief
+- 4.15.2.
+Introduction to Plautus

-- 5.17.2 Plays of Plautus: An Overview
+- 4.15.3.
+Plays of Plautus: An Overview

-- 5.17.3 Plautus' plays: Major Features and Style
+- 4.15.4.
+Plautus' Plays: Major Features and Style

-- 5.17.4 Summing Up
+- 4.15.5.
+Summing Up

-- 5.17.5 Comprehension Exercises
+- 4.15.6.
+Comprehension exercisess

-This Unit will be helpful for students for understanding Plautus and his plays as a whole.
-They will be able to gain an understanding of the features of his plays, his use of stock characters, and gain an insight into the style and technique used in his plays before engaging in a deeper reading of the prescribed text.
+This Unit is intended to help learners understand Plautus and his plays as a whole.
+After reading this Unit, learners are expected to be able to acquaint themselves with the features of his plays, his use of stock characters, and gain insights into the style and technique used in his plays before engaging in a deeper reading of the prescribed text.
 The Unit will also help the learner to place Plautus within the larger frame of Classical Literature.